TimmyTheTaterTot/Game-Jam-Corporate-Conquest/README.md

-The executable is the Corporate_Conquest.py file
+Launch Run Game.bat to launch the game